 Engineering and Computing Program

-Rockhurst has partnered with the University of Missouri-Kansas City to offer an engineering and computing program, housed within RU's department of math and physics.
+Rockhurst has partnered with the University of Missouri-Kansas City to offer an engineering and computing program, housed within RU's department of mathematics and the department of physics.
 The program is composed of five Bachelor of Science degree options:

 - Civil engineering

 - Electrical engineering

 - Mechanical engineering

 Students take classes on both campuses, which are just a short walking distance from each other.
 Math, physics and core liberal arts curriculum are taken at Rockhurst, with specialized courses at UMKC.

 Both universities have outstanding reputations in academics, student life and graduate success.
 Our program gives you the best of both worlds - a degree that will take you anywhere, built on the foundation of Rockhurst's Jesuit education.

 Graduates with these degrees are in high demand.
 This need, coupled with the foundation of a Rockhurst education, puts you in the driver's seat when choosing where you want to work.

 “I’m often asked why I didn’t just go to UMKC.
 The truth is, given the choice again, I wouldn’t trade my Jesuit education for anything.
 The philosophy and theology courses are the classes that have allowed me to grow in ways which, for so many years, I remained stagnant.
 My problem-solving, number-crunching brain had to branch out to tackle important questions like, ‘Why am I here?’ and ‘How do I become the best I can be?’” — Simon Clark, ’15